Hi! Hi! Hi!

 "Hi!
 Hi!
 Hi!" is a song performed by the German pop singer Sandra.
 It was written by Michael Cretu, Hubert Kemmler and Klaus Hirschburger, and produced by Cretu and Armand Volker.
 The song was released as the second single from Sandra's second solo studio album, Mirrors, in autumn 1986.
-It was commercially successful, reaching the top 10 in Germany and the top 20 in Austria, France and Switzerland.
+It was commercially successful, reaching the top 10 in West Germany and the top 20 in Austria, France and Switzerland.
 A new remix of the song was included on Sandra's retrospective album Reflections (2006).

 Music video

 The music video for the song was directed by DoRo (Rudi Dolezal and Hannes Rossacher).
 The clip was released on Sandra's VHS video compilations Ten on One (The Singles) and 18 Greatest Hits, released in 1987 and 1992, respectively, as well as the 2003 DVD The Complete History.